pebreo/pebreo.github.io/begin/Bonus4-freedom-dividend-criticism.md

+In an rvent of an emergency, put your oxygen mask on first before helping other.

+the thesis of the book, is usibg the cnvergence of technology, locking down SI and blockchain when can upgrade all of humanity.

+But stepling, we have some pressing matters at home...

 In one of my videos, I mentioned thet The Freedom Dividend has its roots in thr Civil Rights movement.
 It actually as far back as the foubdibg if our country.
 Thomas Paine was an advocate as far bas as tk.